ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Results

-We further explored the performance of 3D-ECCENTRIC ${}^1$H-FID-MRSI for ultra-high resolution metabolic imaging in several healthy volunteers and glioma patients.
+We further explored the performance of 3D ECCENTRIC FID-MRSI for ultra-high resolution metabolic imaging in several healthy volunteers.
 Based on the high SNR of the 3.4 mm data we expected that smaller voxels at higher resolution will still provide sufficient SNR for metabolite imaging.
-Fig.\ref{fig:HRPats} shows metabolic images obtained at a voxel size of 2.5~mm isotropic using 3D-ECCENTRIC ${}^1$H-FID-MRSI in two glioma patients and two healthy volunteers.
+Fig.\ref{fig:HRPats} shows metabolic images obtained using 3D ECCENTRIC FID-MRSI with isotropic voxel size of 2.5~mm in two healthy volunteers.

-To achieve a feasible scan time, we used compressed sensing (CS) with $AF=4$.
-We demonstrated at the beginning of our work that this AF provides metabolic maps that are similar to those obtained through fully sampled 3D-ECCENTRIC ${}^1$H-FID-MRSI.
-The $AF=4$ acceleration enabled the acquisition of 3D-ECCENTRIC ${}^1$H-FID-MRSI at 2.5~mm isotropic resolution in 10min:26s.
-For all the subjects shown in Fig.\ref{fig:HRPats} we also acquired the typical 3D-ECCENTRIC ${}^1$H-FID-MRSI at 3.4 mm with CS $AF=2$ acceleration (9min:20s).
-As readily apparent by visual inspection, the metabolic maps at higher spatial resolution provide sharper delineation of the normal brain structure and of the tumor margins.
+To achieve a feasible scan time, we used CS with $AF=4$.
+We demonstrated at the beginning of our work that $AF=4$ provides metabolic maps that are similar to those obtained through fully sampled 3D ECCENTRIC FID-MRSI.
+The $AF=4$ acceleration enabled the acquisition of 3D ECCENTRIC FID-MRSI at $2.5$~mm isotropic resolution in 10min:26s.
+For comparison we also acquired the typical 3D ECCENTRIC FID-MRSI at $3.4$~mm isotropic with $AF=2$ acceleration in 9min:20s.
+As readily apparent by visual inspection, the metabolic maps at higher spatial resolution provide sharper delineation of the brain structure.
 No compromise is visible for signal-to-noise, contrast-to noise or other data quality metric at ultra-high resolution compared to typical resolution.
-We note that the acquisition time of 3D-ECCENTRIC ${}^1$H-FID-MRSI at 2.5 mm with $AF=4$ is only slightly longer (1 min) than at 3.4 mm with $AF=2$.
-However, for the same acceleration factor the acquisition time of 3D-ECCENTRIC ${}^1$H-FID-MRSI at 3.4 mm is 2.2 times faster than with voxel size of 2.5 mm isotropic.
+We note that the acquisition time of 3D ECCENTRIC FID-MRSI at $2.5$~mm with $AF=4$ is only slightly longer ($1$~min) than at $3.4$~mm with $AF=2$.
+However, for the same acceleration factor the acquisition time of 3D ECCENTRIC FID-MRSI at $3.4$~mm is $2.2$ times faster than at $2.5$~mm.